ldengel3718/Engr3/README.md

 ### Assignment Description

-We had to make a hangar based on a few photos with dimensions given to us.
+The goal of this assignment was to make a hangar based on a few photos with dimensions given to us.
+This was a very simple design and it incorporated skills we used from last year into this such as extruding.
 ### Evidence

 ![image](https://github.com/ldengel3718/Engr3/assets/143533539/57d98ecd-977b-41cd-9e8b-1afc9d87cfaf)